WALES ASYLUM SEEKER & REFUGEE DOCTORS GROUP

 What is the project?

 The goal of WARD is to help doctors and dentists across Wales to re-validate their medical qualifications and achieve a career within the NHS.
-Without this kind of support, it is hard for a refugee or asylum seeker to independently overcome the financial, logistical and mental barriers and restart their career within the NHS.
+Without this kind of support, it is hard to independently overcome the financial, logistical and mental barriers and restart a career within the NHS.

 - Assistance with GMC registration